pankajpuri/spalkTechTest/README.md

 # Hi, I am Pankaj Puri

 ## About The Project:
-### Please read the details about thie project in the provided pdf file.
+### Please read the details about the project in the provided pdf file.
 Navigate-> pankajpuri/spalkTechTest/Spalk Tech Test - Software Engineers 2022.pdf

+### Main Purpose of the project
+-  To implement a parser that: Reads a byte stream from standard input
+-  Extract the packet IDs while parsing valid streams else displaying errors.

+### NOTE: To take the this to next level I have built the client and server-side both by utilising the mpegts-parser.js method.

 ### Client side built With
 - `React.Js`
-- `axios`
+- `Axios`
-### Server side API buit with
+### Server-side API built with
 - `Node.JS`
 - `Express.JS`
 - `jest`